CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 3. When the software has a command line interface, usage example should be given in the documentation.
 Furthermore a ``--help`` parameter *MUST* be provided in the software itself.
 4. When the software has a graphical/web user interface, the documentation *SHOULD* explain how to use it.
 5. The use of API documentation as integral part of the code and tools such as doxygen, sphinx is *RECOMMENDED*.
-6. The use of API documentation as integral part of the code and tools such as doxygen, sphinx is *RECOMMENDED*.

 Deviations to this rule are for unsupported/proof-of-concept/experimental software, which must be clearly indicated in the README (see 1.3).